|Deadrise/Transom||18 deg.||Water Cap||N/A|

 This is not to say that price is no longer important.
 Of course it is, and of course Tracker Marine Group's products are as competitive as always.
 The company -- and Nitro -- are not one-trick ponies.

 This image says a lot about how the new ZV 21 can be used.
-Note the men are standing, moving around and one is even steering with the kicker.
+Note the men are standing and moving around.
 The boat's beam is 8'6" (2.59 m) wide.

 • Heavy-duty gunwale-mounted fore-and-aft trolling rails